valeriog2023/Networks/MULTICAST_NOTES.md

 * Different DRs will pick up different physical RPs based on the anycast address to register their local sources.
 * To maintain consistent source information, **MSDP** sessions should be configured between the RPs.
 Note that it can all be in the same AS

-Becasue all routers use the same RP, if one fails, after the routing converges, the other one becomes available (no reconfiguration needed)
+Becasue all routers use the same RP, if one fails, after the routing (typically IGP)  converges, the other one becomes available (no reconfiguration needed)

+**NOTEs:**
+* Because all routers are configured with the same Loopback IP, be sure the **router-id** in the routing protocols is manually set or defined correctly.
+This is because many routing protocols will get their rotuer-id from a (highest?) loopback so you might end up with differnt routers using the same **router-id**
-**NOTE:** an interesting use of anycast RP and MSDP is with VXLAN.. in case Multicast is used for flood and learn, you want to configure multiple RPs and keep them up-to-date
+* an interesting use of anycast RP and MSDP is with VXLAN.. in case Multicast is used for flood and learn, you want to configure multiple RPs and keep them up-to-date
+* The difference with **Phantom RP** is that anycast RP are using actual interface IPs (always the same for all routers)